This “Immortal Health Elixir” protects your gut and may also be the healthiest beverage in the world!

 How Can Tea Improve Your Gut Health?

-A number of teas can help your gut in numerous ways!
-Teas can help an upset stomach and reduce nausea, bloating, cramps, and gas.
+Several teas can help your gut in numerous ways!
+Teas can soothe an upset stomach and reduce nausea, bloating, cramps, and gas.
 Tea can also be beneficial for diarrhea and constipation.
-Here are 9 different teas that can help your upset stomach in different ways.
+Here are 9 different teas that can help your upset stomach.

 The steaming process involved in making green tea releases antioxidants.
 One of those antioxidants is a polyphenol called catechin.
 Studies show that catechin has a positive impact on gut health.

 Polyphenols in black tea can help improve gut health.
 Research shows they can decrease the “bad” bacteria in the gut, called Firmicutes bacteria.
 This bacteria is associated with obesity.
 These polyphenols also increase “good” bacteria, called Bacteroidetes.
-That bacteria is associated with lean body mass.
+That bacteria is related to lean body mass.

 If you overeat or drink too much, pu-erh tea can help.
 This fermented tea has been shown to ease discomfort associated with eating or drinking too much.